Your browser is unsupported

 About

-Dr. Terrell R. Morton is an Assistant Professor of Identity and Justice in STEM Education in the Department of Educational Psychology in the College of Education.
+Dr. Terrell R. Morton is an Associate Professor of Identity and Justice in STEM Education in the Department of Educational Psychology in the College of Education.
 Dr. Morton graduated with a B.S. in Chemistry from North Carolina Agricultural and Technical State University, a M.S. in Neuroscience from the University of Miami, and a Ph.D. in Education concentration Learning Sciences and Psychological Studies from UNC Chapel-Hill.
 Dr. Morton identifies as a Scholar-Activist!
-His research and work focus on identity as it informs the persistence and engagement of racialized and minoritized students in STEM postsecondary education.
+His research and work focus on identity as it informs the persistence and engagement of racially minoritized students in STEM postsecondary education.
 He draws from critical race theory, phenomenology, and human development to ascertain Black students’ consciousness and how it manifests in their various embodiments and actions that facilitate their STEM postsecondary engagements.

 Selected Grants